-OSBs are written in German (French for villages in Alsace and Lorraine in France), and most follow a common format.
-Knowledge of the language is not essential as long as the researcher understands the pattern in which the information is given and the symbols and abbreviations used.
-A list of common symbols and abbreviations can be downloaded as a PDF (22 Kb).
+The History & Genealogy Department has OSBs for Germany, Alsace and Lorraine in France, and former German-speaking areas in eastern Europe, including former East Prussia and Banat and Batschka in Hungary, Romania, and Serbia.
+OSBs are written in German (French for villages in Alsace and Lorraine in France).
+Because most follow a common format, knowledge of the language is not essential as long as the researcher understands the pattern in which the information is given and is familiar with the symbols and abbreviations used.

 Lists of OSBs available in the History & Genealogy Department can be downloaded as a PDFs from the following links:

 Lookups in OSBs

 The History & Genealogy Department staff can do lookups in OSBs and copy up to 30 pages.
 Please submit requests using the online Lookup Request Form.

 - Common symbols and abbreviations used in Ortsippenbücher and other German genealogical sources

 - Ortssippenbücher and Other Locale–Specific Sources are Rich in Genealogical Data (PastPorts, Aug.
 2010)

 - Using Ortssippenbücher to Research Your Family (lecture handout)

 Last update: Sept.
 15, 2020